 peers are specified.

 Defines the peer nodes on a channel that must execute transactions attached to a specific chaincode application, and the required combination of responses (endorsements).
 A policy could require that a transaction be endorsed by a minimum number of endorsing peers, a minimum percentage of endorsing peers, or by all endorsing peers that are assigned to a specific chaincode application.
 Policies can be curated based on the application and the desired level of resilience against misbehavior (deliberate or not) by the endorsing peers.
-A distinct endorsement policy for deploy transactions, which install new chaincode, is also required.
+A distinct endorsement policy for install and instantiate transactions is also required.

 The configuration block that initializes a blockchain network or channel, and also serves as the first block on a chain.

 The gossip data dissemination protocol performs three functions: 1) manages peer discovery and channel membership; 2) disseminates ledger data across all peers on the channel; 3) syncs ledger state across all peers on the channel.
 Refer to the Gossip topic for more details.